-Marketers focus on understanding the consumer, and build a connection between the corporation and the consumer.
+Marketers focus on understanding the consumer, and build a connection between the corporation and the consumer, there’s a marketing specialists for everybody, there’s even an option for dental marketing strategies.
 This could involve working with advertisement, researching different market aspects, or ensuring that the company has a stable brand.
 So if you often get told that you are a people person, marketing may be the right job for you.

 If you have a love for travel and also happen to know another language or two, this major may be perfect for you.
 A major focused on international business will not only involve a thorough understanding of business concepts, but also knowledge of other global cultures.
 Any sector listed above has the potential to go international, though consulting and investment banking are known to involve more travelling than the average business career.

 Yet how do you know if business is right for you?
 If you are in high school, consider taking a business class or two, or even take the AP Micro/Macroeconomics test to see if you have a natural inclination towards the field.
 There are also business clubs available at certain high schools, such as Future Business Leaders of America that allow students to further evaluate if business is a major they want to pursue.
 Furthermore, certain universities and even high schools will hold case study competitions, where students create and present solutions to possible problems a business may have.